lisongxu/CSCE156-Project-DB/README.md

 ### 2.1 Database

-All the information should be stored on the database server `cse-linux-01.unl.edu`.
+All information should be stored on the database server `cse-linux-01.unl.edu`.
 Please write an MySQL init code to initialize the database, such as creating all the tables and inserting the initial user and post data into these tables, before Jstgram starts.

 ### 2.1 Users